 b) Contractor recognizes that the total cost of all Participation Fees for the Exchange must be collected by Contractor by spreading the cost across the premiums charged to Contractor’s entire individual risk pool (both inside and outside the Exchange) for the Individual Exchange Participation Fees.
 No rate charged to an Enrollee can have a higher per member per month fee to cover this overall Participation Fee than is charged to all other enrollees of the respective risk pool.

-c) The Participation Fee payable to the Exchange during each month of this Agreement shall be equal to a per member per month (“PMPM”) rate of $13.95 multiplied by the number of Enrollees in Contractor’s QHPs for such month.
-The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on enrollment in Contractor's QHPs sold through the Individual Exchange for 2016.
+c) The Participation Fee payable to the Exchange during each month of this Agreement shall be equal 3.5 percent of the premium paid by each enrollee in Contractor’s QHPs for such month.
+The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on premiums paid by enrollees in Contractor's QHPs sold through the Individual Exchange for 2017 - 2019.

 d) Participation Fee invoices will be issued by the Exchange prospectively to Contractor on the 15th of the month for the coming month.
 Contractor’s Participation Fee obligation will be determined and billed by evaluating Contractor’s then-current QHP confirmed enrollment and may be subject to adjustment to reflect changes in enrollment that may have occurred in prior months (including additions, terminations and cancellations of enrollment).
 However, Contractor may reconcile the invoice and remit payment only for those members who are enrolled in a QHP with Contractor in accordance with Billing Discrepancy Reporting requirement in Attachment 13.
 Participation Fee payments will be due on the 1st of the month the Participation Fee covers.
 For Participation Fees received after the 15th of the month in which the Participation Fee is due, the Exchange will charge, and Contractor shall owe, a 1% per month late fee on the unpaid balance as of that date.